microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 # Examples

-The following example demonstrates how to create a small collective group of RadioButton elements using the RadioButtons control.
+The following example demonstrates how to create a group of RadioButton elements using the RadioButtons control.

 ```xaml